 At the time of writing we have just seen Europe announce the solution for Greece.
-More importantly for Asia we have also heard the Chinese government fractionally ease the language they have been using around policy tightening, giving more hope that next year we will see stimulus policies re-emerge.
-This is more encouraging for next year in Asia but we suspect the volatility is not yet over especially as we doubt the Chinese will ease significantly until we are much closer to the leadership handover next year or unless there is another crisis in Europe.
+More importantly for Asia, the Chinese government has been softening the language they have been using around policy tightening, giving more hope that next year we will see stimulus policies re emerge.
+This is more encouraging for next year in Asia but we suspect the volatility is not over yet, especially as we doubt the Chinese will ease significantly until we are much closer to the leadership handover next year or, unless there is another crisis in Europe.
 Elsewhere we expect that there will be a round of earnings cuts in some more cyclical businesses as the generally weaker outlook for 2012 is digested.

 Valuations are attractive in some areas, notably China which is at a 10% discount in price book terms to its 2008/9 low.
 Overall, despite current euphoria, we expect headwinds and further volatility.